 Upon successful completion of this course, the user should be able to:

-recognize the characteristics of fraud;
+recognize the description and characteristics of fraud;

 identity fraud risk factors; and

 identity the fraud risk factors relating to misappropriation of assets and the internal controls that can be used to reduce fraud risk; and